by Virginia O’Connor

 You finished your yoga teacher training, and your super psyched to start sharing your love of yoga with room and rooms full of students.
 Now is the time to figure out how you will run your yoga business.

 If you cringed just a little at that business part, take heart.
-While your real passion lies in teaching yoga, spending a little time thinking about the details about how you are going to approach students, how you are going to find places to teach, and what methods you are going to use to attract students is all part of the work that goes into teaching.
+While your real passion lies in teaching yoga, spending a little time thinking about the details of how you are going to approach students, how you are going to find places to teach, and what methods you are going to use to attract students is all part of the work that goes into teaching.

 Lucky for you, there are some great tools you can use to help you stand out in a crowded market and gather students that are committed to yoga and want to practice with you.

 This online site is a great way to create a following and engage students in your community.
 You can create a calendar of classes, invite friends, get reviews – even manage payments.
 Meetup is especially useful for yoga teachers who teach in non-traditional locations, like libraries, hospitals, and outdoors.
 Meetup isn’t free, but the cost is well worth the investment if you want to create your own yoga tribe without having to invest in building a website and managing all the marketing yourself – in fact, your students will find you if they are on Meetup (it’s free for them) and have interests that relate to yoga.
 Create a great meetup site and you have built-in features like messaging your students, gathering payments, and a calendar of classes.